-This class will continue the study of child growth and development that was started in Child Development 1.
-In addition to stages and areas of development, special topics will be examined.
-You will have the opportunity to observe and work with children outside of our classroom.
+This class will continue to study the principles of child growth and development that we began in Child Development 1.
+We will study the physical, intellectual, emotional, and social development of children.
+We will also examine principles of working with children, either as a caregiver or in a career, and other special topics related to children.
+You will also have the opportunity to observe and work with children outside of our classroom.